Thursday, December 11, 2014

 This idea is understandable.
 But it's erroneous.

 The development of Internet message boards in the 1990s, and of social media in the 2000s and 2010s, has not led to the reduction of patience, to the point where, if I don't get something now, you have "failed" me -- or, perhaps, if the accuser thinks he is making an even broader point, you have failed some hard-to-define "us."
-(And that "us" is millions of people, not just myself and a few of my friends.)
+(And that "us" is millions of people, not just myself and a few of my friends -- when, more likely, it is just "myself and a few of my friends.")

 True, Internet "leetspeak" can be rather juvenile, amirite?
 But people like that were always around.
 They just didn't have a method of expressing their desire to be that kind of jerk. kthxbai.